ElderSantana/timer2u-api/README.md

 It's very simple to get the API up and running.
 First, create the database and add them to the .env file or your can use the database file in the root folder, this database was made with Mysql.

-in case you will create your database, you can run `php artisan migrate` after `php artisan db:seed` to create the tables and add the dump data.
+in case you will create your database, you can run `php artisan migrate` after `php artisan db:seed` to create the tables and add the dummy data.

 ## Running the server